Nagendra1997/libmesibo/anatomy.md

 Mesibo invokes various Listeners for various events.These listener functions have a callback interface.
 Mesibo provides a class of Listeners that can be invoked to get real-time notification of events.You can override the notify class behaviour as per your requirements.

-Following are individual listeners:
+Following are some of the individual [listeners](https://mesibo.com/documentation/api/listeners/):

+- mesibo_onConnectionStatus
 - mesibo_onMessageStatus
-- mesibo_onConnectionStatus
 - mesibo_onMessage
 - mesibo_onFile
 - mesibo_onLocation
 - mesibo_onActivity

+### onConnectionStatus
+Invoked when the connection status is changed.There are different connection status codes corresponding to which you can get to know you whether your connection is online/offline.

 ### onMessageStatus
 Invoked when the status of outgoing or sent message is changed .You will receive status of sent messages here